Stone Sour: Musical style

-Throughout the band's career, their musical style has been described as alternative metal, hard rock, heavy metal, and post-grunge.
-Their music features double bass drum patterns, heavy guitar riffs, dual guitar harmonies and vocally combining screaming with singing.
+Their style has been described as alternative metal, hard rock, post-grunge, and alternative rock.
+Their music features double bass drum patterns, heavy guitar riffs, dual guitar harmonies, and a combination of screaming and singing.

-Guitarist Josh Rand stated in an interview, that he tries to bring a metal aspect and elements of thrash metal in their music.
+Guitarist Josh Rand stated in an interview that he tries to bring a metal aspect and elements of thrash metal in their music.
 He also stated that his writing style is different than Slipknot's writing style.

 Stone Sour's fourth and fifth albums, House of Gold & Bones - Part 1 and Part 2 are notable for their concept album format, and have led to comparisons to progressive rock bands.
 When asked about this, Josh Rand stated: "I still think it's us.
 We never said that we would be Genesis or Dream Theater or Yes or any of those types of bands.
 We're not a prog band.
 We said we're going to adopt the ideas of those stories and stuff, but it's still going to be a Stone Sour record, where you can still pull those individual songs.
 We just wanted to offer something more - in a world where it's all about singles, we just wanted to do something different.
 We've always evolved from record to record, if you listen to our entire catalog."